return42/sphkerneldoc/linux_src_doc/security/tomoyo/common_c.rst

 Description
 -----------

-Returns POLLIN \| POLLRDNORM when ready to read, 0 otherwise.
+Returns EPOLLIN \| EPOLLRDNORM when ready to read, 0 otherwise.

 Waits for access requests which violated policy in enforcing mode.